Colleges and Degree Programs

 Mississippi State University is a comprehensive, doctoral-degree-granting university offering to a diverse and capable student body a wide range of academic opportunities.
 The University has eight colleges that offer graduate courses and/or programs.
 These courses and/or programs are offered on the main campus in Starkville, at the Meridian campus, and/or online via the Center for Distance Learning.
 While the University has approved policies and requirements that affect all graduate courses and programs, each college and department may have additional approved requirements.
 Please refer to each academic program for details.

 A number of academic departments have approved programs permitting highly qualified MSU undergraduates to earn up to 9-12 hours of graduate-level coursework after completing a minimum number of coursework hours.
-Students in an Accelerated Program take graduate-level courses and earn both undergraduate credit and graduate credit simultaneously.
+Students in a Thrive in Five program take graduate-level courses and earn both undergraduate credit and graduate credit simultaneously.
 Students need to consult with a potential graduate advisor to ensure graduate credit could be applied to a program of study for the graduate degree.
 Applications to these programs are submitted in the junior year (i.e., after completion of 60 or more hours of graded undergraduate courses).

 Requirements for admission into the Accelerated Program requires the following: